SANGNGUYEN24/advanced-programming/README.md

 # AdvancedProgramming
-This repo is used for reviewing Haskell in Advance Programming
+This repo is used for reviewing Haskell in Advanced Programming